Fed's Fischer floats shadow bank regulation framework

 Fischer, in remarks at an Atlanta Federal Reserve Bank event, added that shadow banks should also consider conducting a stress test on themselves.

-The Fed has ramped up its focus on crisis-prevention, recognizing the regulatory failures that led to the 2007-09 financial industry collapse.
+The Fed has ramped up its focus on crisis-prevention, recognising the regulatory failures that led to the 2007-09 financial industry collapse.

 Fischer and other Fed officials have pointed to the Bank of England's financial stability arm, known as the Financial Policy Committee, as an ideal body to combat financial risks, as it has the legal power to impose policy changes on regulators.
 The U.S. Financial Stability Council (FSC), a group of 10 U.S. regulatory agencies, lacks that kind of power.